-For an effective travel safety course, all aspects of travel risks, how to mitigate them, and how to react if they do happen must be understood by employers and conveyed to all employees.
+For a practical travel safety course, all aspects of travel risks, how to mitigate them, and how to react if they do happen must be understood by employers and conveyed to all employees.

 As the number of women travelers in business increases, there are necessary adjustments that need to be made to travel policies.
-This in terms of safety and also to accommodate to their needs.
-Currently, 71% of female business travelers believe that they face greater safety risks than their male counterparts.
+This in terms of safety and also to accommodate their needs.
+Currently, 71% of female business travelers believe that they face higher safety risks than their male counterparts.

 With these growing safety concerns, organizations need to revamp travel policies to ensure women’s safety in business travel.

-Indian business travel market is highly fragmented. ~70% of corporates spends less than INR 10 million on business travel.
-The second highest operational cost for most organizations is that of the business travel.
+Indian business travel market is highly fragmented. ~70% of corporates spend less than INR 10 million on business travel.
+The second highest operational cost for most organizations is that of business travel.

-The cost of travel for an organization encompasses much more than just the cost of air tickets.
-To account for the total financial impact, organizations need to consider all the costs associated with the procurement, management and use of travel.
+The cost of travel for an organization encompasses much more than just the price of air tickets.
+To account for the total financial impact, organizations need to consider all the costs associated with the procurement, management, and use of travel.
 These include:

 Front end costs

-Costs surrounding Duty of Care, travel management administration, procurement, supplier and contract management fees.
+These are the costs that surround the Duty of Care, travel management administration, procurement, supplier, and contract management fees.

 Travel costs and expenses

-Cost of travel including ticket purchase, parking fees, lease or hire costs of vehicles, or maintenance and fuel costs.
-Additional costs may also come from accommodation fees, travel expenses and insurance claims.
+Cost of travel including ticket purchase, parking fees, lease or hire prices of vehicles, or maintenance and fuel costs.
+Additional charges may also come from accommodation fees, travel expenses, and insurance claims.

 Back end costs

-Costs associated with invoicing and expense processing, management and reporting, and possibly litigation costs.
-While traveling internationally, foreign exchange spending is another major cost incurred.
-The reason being the volatility in the exchange rates.
+These are the costs that are associated with invoicing and expense processing, management and reporting, and possibly litigation costs.
+While traveling internationally, foreign exchange spending is another significant cost incurred—the reason being the volatility in the exchange rates.

-To control complex travel and entertainment costs of an organization, there are four main levers that demand constant coordinated interaction.
+To control complicated travel and entertainment costs of an organization, four main levers demand constant, coordinated interaction.